camunda/camunda-docs-manual/content/user-guide/dmn-engine/expressions-and-scripts.md

   **Note**: `FEEL` is only supported for Input Entries in the Camunda DMN engine.
 See the [reference][FEEL] for more information.

-Depending on the JDK you use there may also be a `Javascript` implementation available like [Rhino] or [Nashhorn].
+Depending on the JDK you use, there may also be a `Javascript` implementation available like [Rhino] or [Nashhorn].

 You can also use every other script language which provides a [JSR-223]